On K3 surfaces which dominate Kummer surfaces: Introduction

-The proof of Theorem \ref{main} will be based on three types of rational maps.
-The first two are $(i)$ double coverings and $(ii)$ rational maps between Kummer surfaces induced by isogenies of Abelian surfaces, which also have been used in \cite{S-I}, \cite{In}, and \cite{Ni2}.
-To prove Theorem \ref{main}, we will use furthermore $(iii)$ relative multiplication maps between elliptic $K3$ surfaces and the associated basic elliptic surfaces.
+In order to produce a desired map $X\dashrightarrow Y$, we will compose the following three types of rational maps: $(1)$ double coverings, $(2)$ rational maps between Kummer surfaces induced by isogenies of Abelian surfaces, and $(3)$ multiplication maps from elliptic $K3$ surfaces to the associated Jacobian fibrations.
+The first two have been also used in \cite{S-I}, \cite{In}, and \cite{Ni2}.
+A new ingredient of this paper is a systematic use of the third type of rational maps.
+In the course of the proof, we shall characterize those $K3$ surfaces which dominate Kummer surfaces by their Hodge structures.

-Theorem \ref{main} enables us to extend Inose's notion of isogeny \cite{In}, which was originally introduced for singular $K3$ surfaces, to those $K3$ surfaces which are dominated by Kummer surfaces.
-Obviously, Problem \ref{Shafarevich} is closely related to the notion of isogeny for $K3$ surfaces.

-The original approach of Inose and Shioda for Problem \ref{Shafarevich} is to use the Kummer sandwich theorem for singular $K3$ surfaces, which roughly says that a singular $K3$ surface is isogenous to a Kummer surface in an explicit way.
-Recently Kummer sandwich theorem has been extended to a larger class of $K3$ surfaces (\cite{Sh}) and has found some arithmetic applications.
-The $K3$ surfaces studied by Shioda \cite{Sh} are characterized by the existence of Shioda-Inose structures such that the corresponding Abelian surfaces are products of elliptic curves.
-In this note we will prove Kummer sandwich theorem for all complex algebraic $K3$ surfaces with Shioda-Inose structure (Theorem \ref{sandwich for Shioda-Inose}).
-Therefore a $K3$ surface $X$ with Shioda-Inose structure can be realized not only as a double covering of a Kummer surface $Y$ but also as a double quotient of $Y$, which perhaps shed some light on isogeny relation between $X$ and $Y$.
-However, as we rely on the Torelli theorem, our Kummer sandwich theorem is not explicit as in \cite{In}, \cite{Sh}, and our argument works only over ${\C}$.
+The approach of Inose and Shioda for Problem \ref{Shafarevich} was to use a Kummer sandwich theorem, which roughly says that a singular $K3$ surface is two-isogenous to a Kummer surface.
+Recently the Kummer sandwich theorem has been extended to a larger class of $K3$ surfaces by Shioda \cite{Sh} and has found some arithmetic applications.
+The $K3$ surfaces studied in \cite{Sh} are characterized by the existence of Shioda-Inose correspondences with products of elliptic curves.
+The second purpose of this note is to prove a Kummer sandwich theorem for all complex algebraic $K3$ surfaces with Shioda-Inose structure (Theorem \ref{sandwich for Shioda-Inose}).
+It is independent of Theorem \ref{main}, and shows a more precise isogeny relation between Kummer surfaces and $K3$ surfaces with Shioda-Inose structure.

 Throughout this paper, the varieties are assumed to be complex algebraic.
-The transcendental lattice of an algebraic surface $X$ will be denoted by $T_{X}$.
+The transcendental lattice of an algebraic surface $X$ will be denoted by $T_X$.
 By $U$ we denote the rank $2$ even indefinite unimodular lattice.
-By $E_{8}$ we denote the rank $8$ even {\rm negative-definite\/} unimodular lattice.
+By $E_8$ we denote the rank $8$ even {\rm negative-definite\/} unimodular lattice.
 For a lattice $L=(L, (,)_{L})$ and a natural number $n$, we denote by $L(n)$ the scaled lattice $(L, n(,)_{L})$.